-Even before the pandemic, it was common to hear that the interviews required for new Global Entry applications were hard to come by, and that can still be the case in some areas.
-Travelers can start the application online but then might have to wait weeks, months, or even longer to land an interview slot.
-(Similarly, passport renewals were backed up for a while, but turnaround time has returned to pre-pandemic levels; see more on how to renew your passport.)
+Global Entry makes your return to the U.S. quick and easy.
+The application process, however, is anything but.
+The interviews required for new Global Entry applications are hard to come by: Travelers can start the application online but then might have to wait weeks, months, or even longer to land an interview slot.
+(Similarly, passport renewals were backed up for a while during Covid, but turnaround time has improved; see more on how to renew your passport.)

-Here’s what you need to know about renewing your Global Entry membership.
+Here’s what you need to know about applying for, or renewing, a Global Entry membership.

-Log into your Trusted Traveler account and click Renew, then follow the instructions, answer the questions (eg., countries you’ve traveled to since you first applied, any change of contact info, etc.), then pay the fee.
-Depending on how much information you have to update, this could take a little while, so give yourself time to complete it.
+You can renew your membership even if it has already expired.
+Log into your Trusted Traveler account and click Renew, then follow the instructions, answer the questions (eg., countries you’ve traveled to since you first applied, any change of contact info, etc.), and pay the fee.
+Typically, renewals don’t require another interview.

 You can find more info in the Homeland Security Department’s FAQ.